bcrodrigo/capstone_project/README.md

 These are the proposed Project Steps in order of complexity:

 1. Setup development environment for the PyTorch library
-	1. Setup `DataLoader` class
+	- [x] Setup `DataLoader` class
-	2. Organize Python modules in `src/` directory
+	- [x] Organize Python modules in `src/` directory
 2. Train an image classifier with same-sized fire and non-fire images
-	1. Preprocess images to ensure they are all the same size
+	- [x] Preprocess `02_fire_dataset` images to ensure they are all the same size
-	2. Investigate accuracy metrics for classification tasks (accuracy, precision, recall, F1 score)
+	- [x] Investigate accuracy metrics for classification tasks (accuracy, precision, recall, F1 score)
-	3. Implement simplest CNN model (i.e. LeNet)
+	- [x] Implement simplest CNN model (i.e. LeNet)
-	4. Identify state-of-the-art models that could do transfer learning (i.e. VGG, ResNet)
+	- [x] Identify state-of-the-art models that could do transfer learning (i.e. VGG, ResNet)
+	- [x] Using `02_fire_dataset` train VGG19 with transfer learning, using the same hyperparameters as [authors](https://doi.org/10.1155/2022/5358359).
+	- [x] Train ResNet18 with `02_fire_dataset` using same hyperparameters as [authors](https://doi.org/10.1155/2022/5358359).
 3. Investigate segmentation of images
+	- Item cancelled, as it is out of scope.
+Will have to revisit for a future project.
 4. Investigate resizing of images
-	1. Evaluate what strategy to pursue for image resizing
+	- [ ]  Make a new version of the `03_the_wildfire_dataset` with square images (250 x 250).
+5. Compare VGG19 and Resnet18
+	- [ ] What is the nature of false positives and false negatives?
+	- [ ] Establish what is the most important metric for real-world deployment of these models.
+	- [ ] How do models perform doing predictions from images with confounding elements `03_the_wildfire_dataset`
+	- [ ] Can the models be re-trained with the `03_the_wildfire_dataset` and still perform well on unseen data?

 # Datasets